Quick Answer

 Counter service and quick transactions

-Maria’s taqueria is a clear example.
+Taquerias, bakeries, and fast-casual lunch spots fit this pattern well.
 Customers order, pay, and leave.
-A QR code near the register lets them scan while waiting for the total.
+A QR code near the register lets them scan while waiting for the total, and a second one next to the card reader removes any ambiguity about how to pay.

 Service businesses with on-the-spot payments

-Tom keeps a printed QR code on his clipboard.
-The customer scans, sends the payment, and he sees the confirmation before packing up.
+A printed QR code on the clipboard or invoice skips all of that.
+The customer scans, sends the payment, and the tech sees the confirmation before packing up.

 Markets, pop-ups, and temporary setups